matildalab/hands-on-training/day01/2. Running Pytorch on IPU/README.md

                                             options=opts,
                                             optimizer=optimizer)
 ```
-`poptorch.trainingModel` will automatically detect [torch loss](://pytorch.org/docs/stable/nn.html#loss-functions) instances as the loss.
+`poptorch.trainingModel` will automatically detect [torch loss](https://pytorch.org/docs/stable/nn.html#loss-functions) instances as the loss.
 However, if you use some custom modified loss, you have to wrap it with `poptorch.identity_loss` to allow `poptorch.trainingModel` detect it.
 ```diff
     loss = self.criterion(output, labels)
 -   return output, loss
 +   return output, poptorch.identity_loss(loss, reduction='sum')
 ```

-### Dataset
+### DataLoader
 To leverage IPU specific optimizaiton techniques, you should use `poptorch.DataLoader` instead of `torch.utils.data.DataLoader`.
 Details of those techniques will be introduced in the later chapters.
 ```diff
     train_dataset = torchvision.datasets.FashionMNIST(